dtaalbers/ionic-example-app/README.md

 ## Remarks
 - This example will only work when deployed on a emulator or device.
 This because cordova will not work in the browser.
+- I know there is jquery there and it really shouldn't be there.
+But since the file transfer plugin is not yet ionic native I had to use for updating the dom elements with the uploading progress.